SaiHarshitha-K/Text-Classifier/README.md

 This repository contains jupyter notebook that includes Text classifier models.

 # Text Classification using Naive Bayes Classifier
-This repository contains jupyter notebook that includes facial expression classifier models for Kaggle's facial emotion expressions dataset
+This repository contains jupyter notebook that includes text classifier models for Kaggle's rotten tomatoes reviews dataset

 To run the Jupyter Notebook, follow the below steps: